cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 * Texas Ash
 * Texas Madrone

-If the heritage tree is dead or it is a hazard to life or property, then you may be able to apply for a variance to have the heritage tree removed.
+You may be able to apply for a variance to have the heritage tree removed if the heritage tree is dead or is a hazard to life or property.

-If you have a heritage tree in your yard, you will need to contact the [city arborists](/contact/#community-trees) about your project.&nbsp;
+Contact the [city arborists](/contact/#community-trees) about your project if you have a heritage tree in your yard.

 > ###### What if my tree is a heritage species but not 24 inches in diameter?
 >
-> Then it is not a heritage tree.
+> Then it's not big or old enough to be a heritage tree.
 If your tree is a heritage species and is between 19 and 24 inches in diameter, then it would fall under protected tree size regulations only.